 Ashleigh Wink is a Baltimore-based artist and art educator whose work responds to the act of being present.
-In noticing overlooked existential occurrences in the form of light, her work questions the temporality and impermanence ingrained in human existence.
-She graduated from Towson University in 2011 with a Bachelor’s degree in Art + Design (Painting) and the University of Maryland Baltimore County in 2013 with a Master’s degree in Art Education.
-She is currently pursuing a MFA in Studio Art, and her thesis body of work, Noticing, will be on view at the Maryland Institute College of Art in June 2019.
+In noticing overlooked existential occurrences in the form of light, her work questions perceptions of lived experience and the temporality and impermanence ingrained in human existence.
+She graduated from Towson University in 2011 with a Bachelor’s degree in Art + Design (Painting) and from the University of Maryland Baltimore County in 2013 with a Master’s degree in Art Education.
+She recently earned a MFA in Studio Art from the Maryland Institute College of Art following the completion of her thesis exhibition, Noticing, in June 2019.

 What do you notice?
 Do you notice?